MicrosoftDocs/defender-docs/defender-for-iot/monitor-site-security.md

 # Monitor site security

-The security site management team/ SOC admin or other users with access <!-- name/ title?--> regularly checks the information presented in the **Site security** dashboard to see the up-to-date security state of their network.
+The security site management team/ SOC admin or other users with access <!-- name/ title?--> regularly check the information presented in the **Site security** dashboard to see the up-to-date security state of the network.
 Understanding the different features here guides the SOC to decide how to prioritize security issues for the rest of the security team.

 ## Monitoring

 The dashboard gives you an overview of the security status of your network and is divided into two main sections.

 The top of the page displays the Cross site panel, which gives a general overview of your entire network, including sites with the highest number of exposed or at risk devices.
-The rest of the page displays a list of security information for each site.
+The rest of the page lists security information for each site.

 ## Aggregated site data panel